virgili0/Virgilio/Topics/math_fundamentals.md

 ### Calculus

+The first macro-topic we'll tackle is [Calculus](https://en.wikipedia.org/wiki/Calculus).

-It would be impossible to list how many Machine Learning system properties are based on the rules of [Calculus](https://en.wikipedia.org/wiki/Calculus), like many of the scientific fields!
+It would be impossible to list how many Machine Learning system properties are based on its rules, like many of the scientific fields!

 The process of training an ML model you'll find that it's nothing more than some Calculus rules applied to statistical models!